Thomas Brassey, 1st Earl Brassey: Governor of Victoria

-Sailing activities
+Sailing

-Brassey's first experience of sailing was whilst he was still at Rugby school.
+Brassey's first experience of sailing was while he was still at Rugby school.
 After a short spell in a hired yacht called Zillah he started to compete successfully in club events in a yacht called Cymba (1855).
-In 1859 he became the owner of an iron yacht of 120 tons called Albatross, designed by his friend St Clare John Byrne and built at his father's Canada Works.
+In 1859 he acquired the 120-ton iron yacht Albatross, designed by his friend St Clare John Byrne and built at his father's Canada Works.
 He was elected as a member of the Royal Yacht Squadron at this time.
-In 1866 he ventured into auxiliary steam with the yacht Meteor and in 1872 used the steam yacht Eothen to visit Canada - although the vessel proved not to be best suited for this type of work.
-Eothen had formerly been owned by the co-founder of P & O Company - Arthur Anderson.
+In 1866 he ventured into auxiliary steam with the yacht Meteor and in 1872 used the steam yacht Eothen to visit Canada, but she proved not to be best suited for this type of work.
+Eothen had formerly been owned by P&O co-founder Arthur Anderson.